sdingcn/sdingcn/README.md

 ## Hi there 👋

-- I'm a compiler engineer and am also working on computability/complexity theory as a hobby.
+- I'm a compiler engineer (both for traditional compiler and AI compiler), and am also working on computability/complexity theory as a hobby.
-- Because now everyone is talking about AI: I'm familiar with "compiler for AI" whose goal is accelerating AI models on special hardware platforms.

 <!--
 **sdingcn/sdingcn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.